Last Updated on

 EXPORE: Funky Adams Avenue area.
 Scranton has its own little version of Brooklyn, within a four block radius.
 Eat at the vegan “Eden Café,” or try the great Kale Apple Raw Juice at Coconut Summer Grill.
 Get a haircut at hipster Loyalty Barbershop, find the perfect record album at Embassy Vinyl, pick up a poster at Letterpress Shop, and try your hand at making custom soaps at The Post.
 You’ll find cute outfits for women (Freed Love, New Laundry), men (Burlap and Bourbon) and babies (The Moon), as well.

-Best Places to Eat in Scranton PA
+Restaurants in Scranton PA

 EAT: Terra Preta.
 Owner Trish Dickert-Nieves grew up in the restaurant business.
 Her father owns Carl Von Luger’s in town.
 Yes, it’s THAT Luger’s – Uncle Pete is the world-famous Peter Luger’s in New York.
 Trish was diagnosed with MS in 2006, and after trying medications that made her feel worse, she decided to go the nutritional route – banning sugary drinks and processed foods from her diet.
 She is now “pharmaceutical free” – and bases her menu on what she calls “root to leaf” cuisine.